fcoclavero/textpreprocess/README.md

 * `soft_clean`
 * `full_clean`

-To use spell checking functions, please provide a path to a directory containing dictionary files.
+To use spell checking functions, please provide a path to a directory containing dictionary files in the `spell_checker.py` file.
 [Here](https://github.com/wooorm/dictionaries) you can find a great collection of dictionaries.

 Sample usage: